-The Community and Regional Planning Program in the School of Architecture & Planning at the University of New Mexico has been accredited since 1985 and offers a professional Master of Community and Regional Planning degree and an undergraduate degree in Environmental Planning and Design.
-The faculty are considering embarking on a program of doctoral studies.
+The Community and Regional Planning Program in the School of Architecture & Planning at the University of New Mexico offers a professional Master of Community and Regional Planning degree, accredited since 1985, and an undergraduate degree in Environmental Planning and Design.
+The CRP faculty is considering embarking on a program of doctoral studies.
 About 65 graduate students and 50 undergraduates are enrolled each year.
 About one-quarter of graduate students are enrolled in dual degrees with Latin American Studies, Water Resources, or Public Administration.
 The School is home to the Indigenous Design and Planning Institute and the Resource Center for RAZA Planning.
 THE UNIVERSITY OF NEW MEXICO IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EMPLOYER AND EDUCATOR.